 To view the guides, please click the relevant link below:

-The best way to see what we have been doing is to scroll through our Twitter feed (see right) to see how many brilliant learning opportunities we create.
-You can also read your child's class newsletter for each half term (click 'Letters' tab above) or speak to your child's class teacher.
+The best way to see what we have been learning about is to scroll through our Twitter feed to see how many brilliant learning opportunities we create.
+You can also read your child's class newsletter for each half term or speak to your child's class teacher.
 Our half-termly newsletters contain details about key learning questions, subject content and often a snapshot of our Sticky Knowledge Organisers so that parents can see what their child is learning and can support their child further at home.

 Our broad and balanced curriculum

 At Stoneraise School, we enrich our curriculum at every opportunity.
 We regularly go out of school on educational visits to bring the curriculum to life.
 Wherever possible, we bring experts into school so that the children can see how what they've been learning links to the real world.

 This is a pictorial representation of our school curriculum: